-The Company plans to take the remedial actions to address the current material weaknesses:
+The Company has taken the following remedial actions to address the material weaknesses:

-- The Company has identified key activities to establish a comprehensive SOX Compliance Program, including the proper sequencing of them.
-Management will complete risk assessments, as part of the planning and scoping activities.
-The activities are scheduled to be completed during the first half of Fiscal 2021. - The Company will start the test of design effectiveness in the second quarter of Fiscal 2021, which will provide adequate time for remediation activities before testing of operating effectiveness. - The Company will start the test of operating effectiveness during the second half of Fiscal 2021, including reporting and aggregation of all control deficiencies, including evaluation of them individually and in the aggregate.
+- The Company identified key activities to establish a comprehensive SOX Compliance Program, including but not limited to planning and scoping activities, enterprise risk assessment, and initial reporting, which were completed during the first half of fiscal 2021. - The Company started the test of design effectiveness in the second quarter of fiscal 2021 and completed these activities during October 2020, which the Company believes provided adequate time for remediation activities before testing of operating effectiveness. - The Company tested operating effectiveness during the second half of fiscal 2021, including reporting and aggregation of all control deficiencies, including evaluation of them individually and in the aggregate.